 the occurrence of a “Triggering Event” by NUI Utilities, Inc. under that certain Master Firm Purchase/Sales Agreement (the “Physical Agreement”) dated effective as of April 1, 2001 between NUI Utilities, Inc. and ENA, as such term “Triggering Event” is defined in the Physical Agreement.

-(b) As a condition precedent to entering into this Transaction, Party B shall cause to be delivered to Party A the duly executed guaranty from NUI Utilities, Inc. in the amount of U.S. $10,000,000 in the form attached hereto as Exhibit A (the “Guaranty”) and NUI Utilities, Inc. shall be a Credit Support Provider pursuant to the terms of the Agreement.
+(b) As a condition precedent to entering into this Transaction, Party B shall cause to be delivered to Party A the duly executed guaranty from NUI Corporation in the amount of U.S. $10,000,000 in the form attached hereto as Exhibit A (the “Guaranty”) and NUI Corporation shall be a Credit Support Provider pursuant to the terms of the Agreement.
 This Guaranty, which is in addition to the existing guaranty from NUI Capital Corp., shall be a Credit Support Document under this Agreement and shall guaranty the timely payment obligations of NUI under Enron Commodity Swaps V09140.4 and V09140.5.
 The Guaranty shall remain in effect from the Effective Date of this Transaction through November 30, 2001.
 This Transaction shall be null and void and no force and effect if Party A does not receive the Guaranty as recited herein

 (c) For the purposes of calculating “Exposure” under the Credit Support Annex dated as of March 27, 1998 between Party A and Party B, as amended and supplemented from time to time, the Transaction to which this Confirmation relates will not constitute a “Transaction” or a “Swap Transaction”.